 2. Customize a work schedule for the 9-to-5 crew

-It can be tough to work eight hours straight on an empty stomach.
-Let your 9-to-5 workers create a custom schedule for Ramadan.
-Allow them to work from home, or come into work after suhoor then leave earlier.
-In addition, consider offering them the option to work through the lunch hour and go home early, too, since they won’t be using it?
+It can be tough to work 8 hours straight on an empty stomach.
+So let your 9-to-5 workers create a custom schedule for Ramadan in the workplace.
+Allow them to work from home, or come into work after suhoor, then leave earlier.
+In addition, consider offering them the option to work through the lunch hour and go home earlier, since they won’t be using it.
+Keep an open mind.
 The goal is to negotiate a timetable that works for both parties.

-(P.S.
-If possible, avoid scheduling lunch meetings when someone is fasting!
-It’s not considerate.)
+Oh, and big P.S.
+Avoid scheduling lunch meetings when someone is fasting.
+It’s not considerate.

 3. Provide private prayer spaces to observe Ramadan in the workplace

-Here’s a fun fact — did you know that Muslims pray five times a day (even outside of Ramadan)?
-These prayers are scheduled at specific intervals throughout the day and usually take no more than five to 10 minutes to complete.
+Here’s a fun fact.
+Did you know that Muslims pray five times a day, even outside of Ramadan?
+These prayers are scheduled at specific intervals throughout the day.
+And usually, they take just 5-10 minutes to complete.

-Some of your employees might already have delegated prayer spaces, but some Muslims use Ramadan as a time to become more religious.
+Some of your employees might already have delegated prayer spaces.
+But some Muslims use Ramadan as a time to become more religious.
 These members of your team might be looking for a place to pray at work for the first time.

 Give your Muslim employees a safe (and private) space to pray.
-It can be as simple as letting them book a meeting room to themselves for 15 minutes.
+This can be as simple as letting them book a meeting room to themselves for 15 minutes.
 Or, if the option is available, let them go to a local mosque for prayers.

-Sometimes it can be difficult for employees to balance fasting and work, and that’s normal.
-Allow your employees to take a bit of time off to settle into their new routine, and understand that sick days are inevitable for some of them.
-So offering them the ability to work from home is a useful option, too!)
+Sometimes it can be difficult for employees to balance fasting and work.
+And that’s normal.
+Allow your employees to take a bit of time off to settle into their new routine.
+And understand that sick days are inevitable for some of them.
+So offering them the ability to work from home is a great option, too.